Skip to main content

 Know your floor before you spend a cent on ads

-A deliberate note on tax: sales tax, VAT, and GST are collected from the buyer and remitted to the government, so they are never your money and never a cost.
-We exclude them from the margin entirely — building them in would understate the budget you have for ads and inflate your break-even ROAS.
-Enter your costs net of tax and the floor will be right.
+Sales tax and VAT are excluded — correctly.
+They are collected from the buyer and remitted, so they are never your money and never a cost.
+Building them in would understate your ad budget and inflate the break-even ROAS.
+Enter costs net of tax and the floor will be right.

 How it works